szcompressor/cuSZ/README.md

 #### disabling modules
 Also according to EXAFEL, given binning and `uint8_t` have already result in a compression ratio of up to 16, Huffman codec may not be expected in a real-world use scenario.
-In such cirumstances, `--skip huffman` can be used.
+In such circumstances, `--skip huffman` can be used.

 Other module skipping for use scenarios are in development.

-## \textsc{cuSZ} as an analytical tool
+## cuSZ as an analytical tool

 `--dry-run` or `-r` in place of `-a` and/or `-x` enables dry-run mode to get PSNR.
 This employs the feature of dual-quantization that the decompressed data is guaranteed the same with prequantized data.